Safety and Travel Insurance Advice for Visitors to Australia

 - United Kingdom Embassy in Canberra: +61 (0)2 6270 6666

-Vaccines, Necessary Medicines, and Pharmacies When Traveling to Australia
+Vaccines, Necessary Medicines, and Pharmacies for Visitors

 If you plan to be working with bats or be involved in outdoor activities (like caving) in remote locations where bites are possible, your doctor may also recommend getting a rabies vaccine.
-Just be sure to allot enough time for the vaccinations to take effect (generally two weeks) and carry a copy of your vaccination history with you in case of emergency.
+Just be sure to allow enough time for the vaccinations to take effect (generally two weeks) and carry a copy of your vaccination history with you in case of an emergency.

-General Safety Tips and Staying Healthy in Australia
+General Safety Tips and Staying Healthy

 Whether you are a young expatriate, tourist, or retiree, Australia is a relatively safe destination.
-The usual precautions are recommended everywhere, but take special care in Sydney, the Gold Coast, Cairns and Byron Bay to lock your doors, put valuables away, and never leave drinks unattended in pubs or accept drinks from strangers.
+The usual precautions are recommended everywhere, but take special care in Sydney, the Gold Coast, Cairns, and Byron Bay to lock your doors, put valuables away, and never leave drinks unattended in pubs or accept drinks from strangers.

 Roads in the Outback between cities are often unpaved, dusty, and deceivingly slippery or heavily corrugated with gas stations located few and far between.
-Remember to drive on the left side of the road and avoid driving after dark as this is when the wildlife are most active.
+Remember to drive on the left side of the road and avoid driving after dark as this is when the wildlife is most active.
 Sadly, kangaroo-car collisions are extremely common, so much so that most rental insurance companies won’t cover car damage caused by an animal.
 If you do hit a kangaroo, be sure to check the pouch for live joeys (baby kangaroos), but don’t over handle them.
 Instead, wrap them in a warm towel or sweater and take them to the nearest veterinarian; most vets will treat wildlife for free.

 Australian Travel Warnings and Updates

 Always check your government’s website for any updates on travel requirements, warnings, or updates to ensure trip preparedness.